nateProjects/TweeTools/README.md

 ## Why PERL?

-Because it is pre-installed on MacoS, Linux, and te default Windows WSL.
+Because it is pre-installed on MacoS, Linux, and the default Windows WSL.